-2. For details about the Company's exposure to the interest rate and liquidity risks, please refer to Note 6 (20).
+- 1. For details of some assets pledged and mortgaged by the consolidated company as guarantee for short-term loans from banks, please refer to Note 8. - 2.
+For details about the consolidated company's exposure to the interest rate and liquidity risks, please refer to Note 6 (20).